ZoLArk173/microbit-MorseCode/README.md

 * Much faster "Sending" animation.
 * Python version is comming!

-It is nice to let me know when you catch a bug:)
+It is nice to let me know when you catch a bug :)